We use necessary cookies that allow our site to work. We also set optional cookies that help us improve our website.

 Unemployed men and women

-Over the past three decades, the gender split of unemployment has become more even overall.
-In 1993 the unemployment rate was more than 40% higher for men compared to women, but by the early 2010s the numbers were broadly similar for both genders.
-Since 2011, the unemployment rate fell for both women (from 10.5% to 4.6% in 2019) and men (from 9.9% to 4.7% in 2019).
+Women in London have a slightly higher unemployment rate than men - 4.7% compared to 4.5%.
+Over the past three decades, this gender split has become more even overall.
+In 1993 the unemployment rate was more than 40% higher amongst men compared to women, but by the early 2010s the numbers were broadly similar for both genders.

-However, the impact of the coronavirus pandemic on unemployment appears to have been larger for women than for men, as the percentage of unemployed women in 2021 jumped to a peak of 6.7% in 2021.
-By 2023, levels of unemployment dropped for both genders but with the gap that grew with the pandemic still present.
+The impact of the coronavirus pandemic on unemployment appears to have been larger for women than for men, as the percentage of unemployed women in 2021 jumped to a peak of 7.5% in 2021.
+By early 2024, levels of unemployment dropped for both genders but with the gap that grew with the pandemic still present.